 - Only available in 500gram pouches.

-“DistilaMax HT is recommended for use in the production of Vodka, neutral spirits and light flavoured beverages, due to its low production of higher alcohols, aldehydes and esters.”
+From the manufacturer: “DistilaMax HT is recommended for use in the production of Vodka, neutral spirits and light flavored beverages, due to its low production of higher alcohols, aldehydes and esters.”

 - Specifically designed for neutral spirits